Shopify/checkout-sheet-kit-swift/README.md

 ShopifyCheckoutKit.preload(checkout: checkoutURL)
 ```

 Once preload is called, the checkout view is cached.
 You are expected to re-call preload every time you need to refresh the checkout view.
-If for whatever reason you need to invalidate the cache without calling checkout again, you can call this function:
+If for whatever reason you need to invalidate the cache without preloading/loading the checkout view again (e.g we use this during testing of our sample app), you can call this function:
 ```swift
 ShopifyCheckoutKit.configuration.preloading.invalidateAllCaches()
 ```